“People do not win people fights. Lawyers do.”

 Getting you the money you’re owed is about more than just filing a lawsuit.
 Your lawyer needs to know when to negotiate, and when to file suit and get you a judgment.

 The best way to avoid collections issues is to avoid taking on risk in the first place.
-But for most businesses, that simply isn’t an option. [ask LEGAL] can help you limit that risk in a variety of ways.
+But for most businesses, that simply isn’t an option.
+The Lord Law Firm can help you limit that risk in a variety of ways.
 Here are ten proactive measures to take before extending credit that will increase the likelihood your customers will pay you back:

 - Gather relevant information (e.g., federal tax ID/social security numbers, drivers license numbers, date of birth, banking information with account and routing numbers, and Dun & Bradstreet number, if available) before credit is extended.
 The time to ask for this information is not when the customer is already in default.